dergovic45/unit-testing-first-test/README.md

 - Now you will see two test results if you run `npm test` again, one successful and one failing
 - Once you adapted the .ts files to make the test working you need to compile yet again with `npx tsc --build` to see updated results
     - This extra compilation step can be annoying (and might create unwanted compiled files), but is actually easily solved with the following adaptions
+    - Delete the generated .js files
-    - Change the content of the scripts section in package.json to the following
+    - Change the content of the "scripts" section in package.json to the following
        - `"test": "ts-node node_modules/jasmine/bin/jasmine"`
     - Next you need to adapt spec/support/jasmine.json, change the content of `spec_files` array from `"**/*[sS]pec.?(m)js"` to `"**/*[sS]pec.ts"`
     - Now you should be able to run 'npm test' and get updated results without the compilation step